gobackpack/websocket/README.md

 client.OnMessage = make(chan []byte)
 client.OnError = make(chan error)

-// NOTE: required for now, listen for messages d := make(chan bool) counter := 0
-go func () {
+// NOTE: if OnMessage and OnError provided, then this listener is required, for now d := make(chan bool) counter := 0 go func () {